 WHY DON'T YOU ACCEPT INSURANCE?

-What are articulation and Phonological disorders?
+What are speech sound disorders?

+A child may be diagnosed with a speech sound disorder if he or she does not say sounds by the expected ages.
+Speech sound disorders include articulation disorder and phonological disorder.
+Your child may have a speech sound disorder if he or she substitutes one sound for another, leaves out sounds, or changes a sound.
+It may also be difficult for other to understand your child.
 An articulation disorder focuses on errors in the production of individual speech sounds.
 A phonological disorder is similar to an articulation disorder, however, it focuses on predictable, rule-based errors that affect multiple sounds.

 While it is normal for children to pronounce sounds incorrectly (misarticulate) or demonstrate phonological error patterns while young and learning to speak, they should learn to produce them correctly as their speech develops.
 The age at which children are able to correctly produce or articulate speech sounds differs by speech sound.
 Refer to this speech development chart to see if your child is correctly articulating all of the sounds that he or she should be for his or her age and gender.

 WHY SHOULD MY CHILD RECEIVE SPEECH THERAPY?

 Seeking out and obtaining speech therapy for your child can increase his or her self-esteem, improve social interactions with peers and others, and increase oral participation in educational or ecclesiastical settings.
 Without intervention there can be lifelong consequences socially, emotionally, educationally, and occupationally.
 Don't "wait and see."
 Seeking intervention early is best!

 AT WHAT AGE SHOULD I SEEK A speech EVALUATION AND TREATMENT FOR MY CHILD?